 When you identify your own programming, you will have two lists.
 One is the programming with a general or popular meaning, and the other is your personal meaning.
 For example, your programming may include the symbol of the cross.
-In popular culture this is a holy symbol for the device on which a dying-god is sarificed.
+In popular culture, this is a holy symbol for the device on which a dying-god is sacrificed.
 However, the meaning of this symbol could differ significantly for you.

 Myths Vs Facts Decision Time